 There’s obviously nothing wrong with being nice.
 It’s one of the greatest compliments of a person.
 Someone who constantly treats others with mindful respect, kindness, while diligently caring.

-While being considerate and thoughtful is admirable, but going out of one’s way to contort, to behave on how others wants them to act, comes across as a being phony and a sell out.
-This is the behavior which generally leads to one being taken advantage of.
+While being considerate and thoughtful is admirable, but going out of ones way to contort, to behave on how others wants them to act, comes across as a being phony and a sell out.

 Being Too Nice Keeps You Isolated

-You’re not allowing anyone to connect with you, as you’re not displaying your entire personality, but just what you want them to see.
-No one could then have a honest deep meaningful conversation with you, this because you’re not being your true self.
+You’re not allowing anyone to connect with you, as you’re not displaying your entire identity, but just what you want them to see.

 Just Get Real

-What everybody wants is someone to be real, genuine, as most can sense a fake from across the room.
-Although being honest at times can become messy, or needs negotiating to work things out, what’s resolved however is a core foundation for the relationship to work.
+Although being honest at times can become messy, or needs negotiating to work things out, what’s resolved is a core foundation for the relationship to work.

 What we always need to display at all times is being a complete person.
-This includes showing all of our imperfections, this since we’re all complex faulty individuals.
-So choose to be yourself, and be prepared to make adjustments, constantly giving and taking.
+This includes showing our imperfections, since we’re all complex faulty individuals.

 Being Taken Advantage Of

-What some will do is unconditionally give and give, this without ever asking for anything in return.
+What some will do is unconditionally give and give, without ever asking for anything in return.
 This to make everyone like them, which leaves a void in their life.

-Then they wonder, why doesn’t anyone ever do anything for me.
-They fall into a victims mentality, thinking, “I rarely ask for anything from anyone, so how could they say no. I guess no one likes me.”
+They fall into a victims mentality, thinking, “I rarely ask for anything from anyone, yet I never get anything in return.
+I guess no one likes me.”

 The Victim Mentality